 You will need an internet connection and either a phone, iPad, laptop or computer with webcam capabilities.
-We use the Zoom video conference software platform for our online therapy Telehealth counselling sessions, however, you do not need to download or set anything up on your end as we arrange this all for you.
+We use the Zoom video conference software platform for our online therapy Telehealth counselling sessions.

 How do I book in the online therapy Telehealth video or phone counselling session?

 If you are an existing client, please contact us at least 48 hours prior to your scheduled appointment to discuss your individual needs and whether you are eligible to access this service.
 Once your Zoom video counselling session is booked in, we will email you with a Zoom invitation.
 It will have a direct link which you can click on begin your session.